timothy-fyi/quickbb/README.md

 8. Run ```quickbb.py```
 9. The image you upload will both be uploaded to your account AND the direct link will be copied to your clipboard for easy sharing!

-# Send To Menu Installation Steps
+# "Send To" Menu Installation Steps
 1. Edit the ```imgbb.cmd``` file
 2. Change the file path to the file path where the ```quickbb.py``` script is located
 3. Open Windows File Explorer